Elongate/Mexican Twig Ants

 There is little or no ornamental plant or structural damage caused by elongate twig ants, even though these ants have rarely been found nesting in wooden doors inside homes.

-Appearance of stinging ants and swarms of winged reproductives are signs of an infestation.
+The appearance of stinging ants and swarms of winged reproductives are signs of an elongate Mexican twig ant infestation.

-Originally brought to the United States from Mexico, P. gracilis is established in Texas, Florida, Louisiana and Hawaii.
+In some parts of their geographical range they are called elongate twig ants as well as elongate Mexican twig ants.
+Originally brought to the United States from Mexico, they established in Texas, Florida, Louisiana, and Hawaii.